• Home

 • Having a High Priest.

-The nature of the boldness isn't flippant or irreverent.
+The nature of the boldness isn’t flippant or irreverent.
 A great and precious price was paid.
-It is by this, we can enter in.
+It is through this that we can enter.

-Now the writer is saying because of the perfect work of Jesus, we, as brethren, can enter in by the blood of Jesus.
-This is a new and living way, set apart for you.
+Now, the writer is saying that because of Jesus's perfect work, we, as brethren, can enter in by the blood of Jesus.
+This is a new and living way set apart for you.
 This is very personal now.
-This way was made for you and I. We are now seen as cleansed in the eyes of God.
+This way was made for you and me.
+We are now seen as cleansed in the eyes of God.
 Where it was once unfathomable that we might go into God's presence, it is now possible.
-We are made righteous by the blood of Jesus and we can enter through that veil.
+We are made righteous by the blood of Jesus, and we can enter through that veil.

-Look at the end of verse 20; through the veil, that is, His flesh.
+Look at the end of verse 20 - through the veil, that is, His flesh.
 The veil separated God from the world.
-When Jesus died that veil was torn from top to bottom.
-The writer likens this torn veil with the torn flesh of Jesus.
+When Jesus died, that veil was torn from top to bottom.
+The writer likens this torn veil to the torn flesh of Jesus.
 Suddenly, the intimacy of God was open and available to all men.
 The veil was torn; the body of Jesus was torn for all men.
 We now have admittance into the Holiest.
 And that admittance is not just into a little room in the temple; that room was a shadow.
 We can now go before God in the real Holiest place if we are in Christ.
 And we can go boldly!!

 1. Draw near to God "with a true heart."
 With:

 This true heart is real forgiveness.
 It's having a renewed mind and a cleansed heart.
 It's being perfected in Christ.
 The person with a dark heart came to the temple with dead works to soothe their conscience.
 No assurance comes from dead works.
-A man could pretend in self righteousness; a man could be very religious; a man might be very moral and upright in the world's eyes, but he would still have a dark heart until that heart is made true in Christ.
+A man could pretend to be self-righteous; a man could be very religious; a man might be very moral and upright in the world's eyes, but he would still have a dark heart until that heart is made true in Christ.
 A heart that is sprinkled has been cleansed on the inside.
-A body that is washed with pure water has been cleansed on the outside.
-Just like the priest had to be cleansed to enter in, those who are in Christ are now cleansed and able to enter in.
+A body washed with pure water has been cleansed on the outside.
+Just like the priest had to be cleansed to enter, those in Christ are now cleansed and able to enter.

 Hebrews were tempted to pull away or run away from Christianity.
-If they did they would also walk away from whatever intimacy or closeness they had with the Lord.
+If they did, they would also walk away from whatever intimacy or closeness they had with the Lord.
 They couldn't depart from Christ and maintain a relationship that was available because of Christ.
-These Hebrews were wearing the label 'Christian' but they weren't drawing near the Lord.
-There was no growth, they were in fact shying away from the Lord.
+These Hebrews wore the label “Christian” but weren't drawing near the Lord.
+There was no growth; they were, in fact, shying away from the Lord.
 The writer is saying it is time for that to stop.
 He is urging them to draw near; don't run away.
-Come closer to the Lord, it is open and available now.
+Come closer to the Lord.
+It is open and available now.

 This 'drawing near' and 'being cleansed' isn't a work of salvation.
 This is what is to happen after salvation.
 The Lord draws us near and cleans us up.
-This is sanctification, it's growing in holiness.
-We don't do the work, we just don't resist it or run from it.
-We yield our self to God's direction and change in our life.
+This is sanctification.
+It's growing in holiness.
+We don't do the work.
+We just don't resist it or run from it.
+We yield ourselves to God's direction and change in our lives.

 1. Hold Fast the confession of our hope without wavering.

-Again, this isn't talking about holding fast to our salvation as if we could accidentally let go of it.
-In fact, it's completely the opposite.
-God is the one that is faithful and can be counted on.
+Again, this isn't about holding fast to our salvation as if we could accidentally let go of it.
+It's completely the opposite.
+God is faithful and can be counted on.
 We simply hold fast to our confession of faith.
 We can have confidence and boldness in it.

-1. Lets us consider one another in order to stir up love and good works.
+1. Let us consider one another in order to stir up love and good works.

 That's why it is important for us.
-We don't want to end up like them, discouraged, confused and pulling away fro Jesus.
-One day it will be you, having doubts, feeling lost, wondering where God is and wondering where you are.
-If you are in fellowship with other believers, someone can then put their arm around you and say, "Walk this way brother, come with me sister.
-We'll walk together, I'll show you the way.
+We don't want to end up discouraged, confused, and pulling away from Jesus like them.
+One day, you will have doubts, feel lost, and wonder where God is and where you are.
+If you are in fellowship with other believers, someone can put their arm around you and say, "Walk this way, brother.
+Come with me, sister.
+We'll walk together.
+I'll show you the way.”

 Hebrews 10:26-27

 Our world and culture would say that was very intolerant.
 Yet, we say that not based on God's perfect standard but on our own.
 We are tolerant of sin because we are sinners.
-God is in no way tolerant to sin.
+God is in no way tolerant of sin.
 Sin must be judged.
-For those that utterly rejected God, judgment was swift and just.
-In the same way those who reject the knowledge of Christ have no other hope for salvation.
-If a person was killed mercilessly for trampling the law, how much more punishment is called for to those who trample the blood of the Son that was offered by grace.
-How much worse can you imagine the punishment should be to those who trample an eternal gift from a High and holy God.
+For those who utterly rejected God, judgment was swift and just.
+In the same way, those who reject the knowledge of Christ have no other hope for salvation.
+If a person was killed mercilessly for trampling the law, how much more punishment is called for those who trample the blood of the Son that was offered by grace?
+How much worse can you imagine the punishment should be to those who trample an eternal gift from a High and holy God?
 God went to great lengths to pursue us and to make a way for us.
 How offensive it must be when a person thumbs their nose at him.

 Hebrews 10:32-34

 These Hebrew Christians had already suffered.
 They could find encouragement in the fact that they had lived through worse.
 They were previously made a spectacle and reproach was brought on them.
-Their goods were plundered so there was even a financial impact in them coming to Christ.
-And they suffered through all this before with their eyes on heaven knowing they had something better coming some day.
-They had already come so far down a hard road, why turn back?
+Their goods were plundered, so there was even a financial impact on them coming to Christ.
+And they suffered through all this before with their eyes on heaven, knowing they had something better coming someday.
+They had already come so far down a hard road, so why turn back?
 I wonder if they were weary of the long, hard road they traveled.
 I wonder if they simply felt they couldn't persevere through those hard times again.
-The text suggests they had not drawn near to Christ and they had not assembled together as saints pressing each other onward.
+The text suggests they had not drawn near to Christ, and they had not assembled as saints pressing each other onward.

 The endurance they previously possessed was a testimony to their belief and strength of faith.
 It also stood as an altar they needed to look back to.
 As for where they stood at that time, the writer noted they needed some of that same endurance.

-We each have need of endurance.
+We each have a need for endurance.
 We must enter boldly in by Jesus Christ.
 We should continually draw near to Him.
 We are cleansed and sanctified.
-And all along the way we hold fast with an unwavering commitment.
+And all along the way, we hold fast with an unwavering commitment.
 A clear understanding of the superiority of Christ will build up and strengthen your commitment.
-If we are weak from the affliction or persecution the right response isn't to pull away from the Lord.
-The response is to draw near, pursue that which is superior.
+If we are weak from the affliction or persecution, the right response isn't to pull away from the Lord.
+The response is to draw near and pursue that which is superior.
 Chase the lord.
 Hold fast.
 Run with perseverance to Him.
-Our commitment will be tested and that's why we need endurance.
-We have to continue all the way to the end.
-And we are to travel that road together
+Our commitment will be tested, and that's why we need endurance.
+We have to continue to the end.
+And we are to travel that road together.

 Hebrews 10:37-39

+The encouragement is to press on by faith, not pull back into apostasy.
 The faith it takes to stand your ground and hold on will be richly rewarded.
 He is coming!!
-It's closer today that it was yesterday.
+It's closer today than it was yesterday.
 It might be today.
-The just will live by faith knowing no matter how long it seems it is just a short while.
-In the end, there are only 2 types of people; the ones who shrink back and are destroyed and those who believe all the way to the end, to the saving of their soul.
+The just will live by faith, knowing that no matter how long it seems, it is just a short while.
+In the end, there are only two types of people: the ones who shrink back and are destroyed and those who believe to the end, to the saving of their souls.